-Judge refuses to dismiss Flynn case, petitions full appellate court for review
+Judge refuses to dismiss Flynn case, petitions full appellate court

 If en banc review is granted, an oral argument date would then be set, likely in the fall.
 If en banc review is denied, Sullivan could appeal to the Supreme Court -- a process that could take months to resolve, past Election Day.

-Powell has countered that it's extraordinary for a judge to try to keep a prosecution alive, against the wishes of both the prosecution and the defense.
-The Department of Justice sided with Powell in arguments before the appellate court, saying Sullivan risked compromising the separation of powers between the executive and judicial branches.
+The Department of Justice has agreed with Powell's arguments, saying in court filings that Sullivan risked compromising the separation of powers between the executive and judicial branches.

+"This Court should issue a writ of mandamus compelling dismissal," the DOJ wrote in a filing signed by Solicitor General Noel Francisco last month, who ordinarily represents the government before the Supreme Court.
+Francisco's imprimatur was significant, and indicated the DOJ was taking Sullivan's actions seriously.

+BOMBSHELL FLYNN DOCS DROP PROMPT NEW REVIEW .....
+SULLIVAN HINTS DOJ MAY BE BIASED

 In her own filings, Powell heavily cited the 2016 D.C.
 Circuit court case United States v.
 Fokker Services for the proposition that a "district court cannot deny the Government’s motion to dismiss because the judge has 'a disagreement with the prosecution’s exercise of charging authority,' such as 'a view that the defendant should stand trial' or 'that more serious charges should be brought.'"
 The DOJ filed its own brief backing up Powell, and appellate panel largely argreed in its ruling.